bleaktwig/yuadrem-wiki/docs/world/westlands.md

 <!-- INTRODUCTION ------------------------------------------------------------->
 The Westlands stretch up to the Sulfur Lake to the north, the Ichor Mountains to the east, and the Drejek jungle to the west.
 A variety of biomes define this region, all assailed by hot tropical temperatures.
 Before The Penance<!-- TODO.
-Link. -->, the region was heavily populated by irds and naenks.
+Link. -->, the region was heavily populated by irds<!-- TODO.
+Link. --> and naenks<!-- TODO.
+Link. -->.
 Three empires rose in the region: Hulnar<!-- TODO.
 Link. -->, Jenkash<!-- TODO.
 Link. -->, and Gannag<!-- TODO.
 Link. -->.
 All are thought to have fallen in The Penance, as no contact has been established with them since.